-References for a variety of research publications related to the assessment of students with special needs may be found at http://nces.ed.gov/nationsreportcard/about/inclusion.asp#research.
+References for a variety of research publications related to the assessment of SD and/or ELL students may be found at http://nces.ed.gov/nationsreportcard/about/inclusion.asp#research.

 To order publications

 Recent NAEP publications related to mathematics are listed on the mathematics page of the NAEP website and are available electronically.
 Publications can also be ordered from